isc-projects/stork/changelog_unreleased/2351-dhcp-options-for-host-reservations-stored-in-hosts-database-are-not-displayed.md

 [bug] slawek

-    Fixed the DHCP options for the host reservations defined in the demo's database.
+    Fixed initialization of the example DHCP options for the host reservations defined in the demo's database.
     (Gitlab #2351)